Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

 Problem Statement 1: We have several new teachers to the profession this year.
-Although there are supports to help with the curriculum and classroom management, teachers are still learning how to create systems, differentiate and increase rigor with in the classroom.
-Root Cause: New to the curriculum and creation of rules and policies within the classroom
+Although there are supports to help with the curriculum and classroom management, teachers are still learning how to create systems, differentiate, and increase rigor within the classroom.

-Problem Statement 2: Experienced teachers are leaving the profession and decreased number of teachers in the applicant pool Root Cause: Overall political climate and demands on teachers.
+Problem Statement 2: Experienced teachers are leaving the profession, and there is a decreased number of teachers in the applicant pool

 Family and Community Engagement